-It’s the most popular question asked in pretty much EVERY expat Facebook group I’m a member of, or have been a member of.
+It’s way out there as the most popular question asked in EVERY expat Facebook group in Germany that I’m a member of.

 - Your skills and work experience